 How to Enroll for Fall 2020

 All Continuing and all New, Transfer or Readmitted full-time students & all F-1/J-1 International students who want to enroll in the Student Insurance Plan for the 2020-2021 school year because you do NOT already maintain other adequate health insurance coverage must submit an approved Fall 2020 Enrollment Request form by the Fall 2020 Insurance Billing Deadline noted above to be billed the Health Insurance Policy charge to their Student Account.
-You are financially responsible for the insurance policy fee and should pay the charge in a timely manner. (*Continuing students must also submit a Spring 2021 Enrollment form between 11/15-12/31 to ensure your continued insurance enrollment and billing for the Spring/Summer coverage period).
+You are financially responsible for the insurance policy fee and should pay the charge in a timely manner. (*Continuing students must also submit a Spring 2021 Enrollment form in December to ensure your continued insurance enrollment and billing for the Spring/Summer coverage period).

 Forgot to Waive or Enroll?

 All Continuing or New, Transfer or Readmitted full-time students who do not submit either an approved Waiver or Enrollment form by the Fall 2020 Insurance Billing Deadline noted above will have the Health Insurance Policy charge posted to their Student Account and will be financially responsible for the charge UNLESS they file an approved Waiver Request by the Spring Final Waiver deadline.
 Enrollments will be processed AFTER the Fall 2020 Final Waiver deadline so students are strongly urged to submit the appropriate Fall 2020 Student Insurance form by the Fall Insurance Billing deadline to ensure your timely enrollment and to avoid a temporary lapse in coverage.

 Important Note: All full-time students ARE eligible to use the services of the Student Health Center.
 Waiving the Student Insurance Plan DOES NOT affect eligibility for services at the Student Health Center.